santoshtechwiz/codeguru.github.io/_drafts/seo/jest-complete-tutorial.md

-Testing is very important part of any software development.
-Testing helps to detect the bug early and also reduce the time of testing.
-Earlier we only focused on the backend testing but now a days there are  a lot of frameworks aviable for frontend testing one of them is `Jest` which is very popular framework for frontend testing.
+Testing is a significant part of any software development.
+Testing helps detect the bug early and reduces the testing time.
+Earlier, we only focused on backend testing, but nowadays, there are a lot of frameworks available for frontend testing.
+One of them is `Jest`, a very popular framework for frontend testing.
-In this blog post I will show you everything related with jest testing like
+In this blog post, I will show you everything related to jest testing like

 - Jest SpyOn
 - Jest Mock
 - Jest Module mocking
 - How to mock Jquery event and jquery ajax call
-- How to mock IntersectionObserver and some tips and trics about the jest
+- How to mock IntersectionObserver and some tips and tricks about the jest

 - [Testing with Jest: Awesome Tips and Tricks](https://www.codeguru.co.in/2021/03/jest-tips-and-trics.html)